What to Write in a New Home Card

 A well-structured message ensures clarity and impact.
 Most effective new home messages follow this simple pattern:

-2. Message / Wish – Express joy, hope, or encouragement
+2. Message or wish: Express joy, hope, or encouragement.

-Short messages work well on cards, while longer messages are perfect for handwritten notes.
+Short messages work well on cards, while longer messages suit handwritten notes.

 Heartfelt Messages for Family and Close Friends